wheelnext/pep_xxx_wheel_variants/docs/design/metadata.md

 The [default prority information](#default-priorities) is mapped into three headers:

-- `Variant-default-namespace-priorities` containing the default namespace priorities.
+- `Variant-Default-Namespace-Priorities` containing the default namespace priorities.
 This header must occur exactly once.

-- `Variant-default-feature-priorities` containing the default feature priorities.
+- `Variant-Default-Feature-Priorities` containing the default feature priorities.
 This header must occur at most once.

-- `Variant-default-property-priorities` containing the default property priorities.
+- `Variant-Default-Property-Priorities` containing the default property priorities.
 This header must occur at most once.

 The value corresponding to each of these headers is a comma-separated